andriiDemchenko21/andriiDemchenko21/README.md

 ### Hi there 👋
-My name is Andrii and I am a Web and mobile application developer
+My name is Andrii and I am a web and mobile applications developer

 <!--
 **andriiDemchenko21/andriiDemchenko21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.